 Hand each of the children their own pack of Primary 5 Scripture Reading Cards, and have them keep them in their scriptures or church bag.
 Ask them to read throughout the week, and bring the cards back each Sunday.

-I will continue working on the remaining lessons, but I wanted to share these for anyone that would like to use them this year.
+I will continue working on the remaining lessons, but I wanted to share these with anyone that would like to use them this year.

 Do you teach a Primary class?
 What have you found that really helps the children to learn?
 Do you have a favorite activity or game?
 I would love to hear, so leave me a comment letting me know.